jnfkmnmj/minecraft-server-infrastructure/assets/README.md

 # Project Assets

-This folder contains screenshots and visual references related to the Minecraft server infrastructure project.
+This folder stores images and visual resources used throughout the project documentation.

+Typical contents include:

+- Deployment screenshots
+- Server monitoring captures
+- Troubleshooting logs and error screenshots
+- Architecture diagrams
+- Visual references used in documentation

+Images are organized by topic to keep the documentation clean and maintainable.